 - LIME JUICE: The juice of fresh limes is mixed into the guacamole for a refreshing citrus flavor and some acidity that helps cut through the richness of the avocado.

-- JALAPENO PEPPER: Diced jalapenos are included to make the guac spicy and flavorful.
+- JALAPENO PEPPER: Diced jalapenos are included to make the guac spicy and flavorful but if you don't like spice, feel free to omit the jalapenos!

-- RED ONION: Chopped red onion makes the guac pop with flavor, cut through the thickness of the guac, and its color complements the green color of the guac beautifully!
+- RED ONION: Chopped red onion makes it with flavor, cut through the thickness of the guac, and its color complements the green color of the guac beautifully!

 - CILANTRO: Cilantro in the guac adds a delicious aroma and flavor.